 - Hydrangea Season (June): Hydrangeas (Ajisai) are the focus.
 Allocate time to Meigetsu-in Temple and Hasedera Temple.
 Enjoy the scenery even if it rains.

 - Autumn Foliage (Late Nov – Early Dec): Focus on the temples with the best autumn colors from Kita-Kamakura to the Hase district.
+Our top picks are Hokoku-ji, Ichijo Ekan Sanso, and Kakuon-ji.

 - Winter Mt.
 Fuji Views (Dec – March): The air is clear and dry.
 This offers the most pristine views of Mt.
 Fuji topped with snow.
 Spend extra time along the coast from Shichirigahama.